adam-pawelek/llmtranslate/README.md

 ## Installation

-**Important** To ensure proper dependency management, install the required libraries in the <br>**following order**:
+To ensure proper dependency management, install the required libraries **in the following order**:

-1. Install LangChain [ChatModels](https://python.langchain.com/docs/integrations/chat/) libraries for your preferred LLM.
+1. Install LangChain chat libraries for your preferred LLM.
 For example:
    ```bash
    pip install langchain-openai
    ```
+For other LLM integrations, refer to [LangChain ChatModels documentation.](https://python.langchain.com/docs/integrations/chat/)
 2. Install the `llmtranslate` library:
    ```bash
    pip install llmtranslate